First, let's define "pseudoscience". According to Wikipedia:

 The term pseudoscience is often considered pejorative because it suggests something is being presented as science inaccurately or even deceptively.
 Those >described as practicing or advocating pseudoscience often dispute the characterization.

 With that in mind, hypnosis is most certainly NOT pseudoscience.
 There is plenty of scientific, non-anecdotal evidence, that points to the legitimacy of hypnosis.
-We link to some articles of that nature in the Resources section of this site, but there are many, many more articles to be found.
+We link to some articles of that nature in the Multimedia section of this site, but there are many, many more articles to be found.

 Wikipedia maintains a List of topics characterized as pseudoscience.
 Note that hypnosis is conspicuously not on that list, though there are are a few of the more rediculous claimed uses of hypnosis that made the list.
 Those aren't things you will find at Hypnotechs.